solana-labs/solana/docs/src/cli/wallets/hardware/index.md

 ---
-title: Using Hardware Wallets on the Solana CLI
+title: Using Hardware Wallets in the Solana CLI
+sidebar_label: Using in the Solana CLI
+sidebar_position: 0
 ---

 Signing a transaction requires a private key, but storing a private